eanteresting/Backbone-Encoder-Co-Design-for-Lightweight-Detection-of-Texture-Dominant-Industrial-Surface-Defects/README.md

 April 16th, 2026

-We are currently drafting the patent outline and will release the source code as soon as possible.
+We are currently drafting the patent outline and will release the source code as soon as possible（It is expected to take about ten days.）.